Sharif Ahmed (Bangladeshi politician)

-Sharif Ahmed (born 25 January 1970) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Mymensingh-2 constituency.
+Sharif Ahmed is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Mymensingh-2 constituency.
 He has served as state minister in Sheikh Hasina's 4th cabinet.

 Early life

-Ahmed was born on 25 January 1970 in Mymensingh.
+Sharif Ahmed was born on 25 January 1970 in Mymensingh in the then East Pakistan.
 He has a B.A. degree.
 His father Md.
-Shamsul Haque, was a former MP.
+Shamsul Haque, was a Member of Parliament.

-Career
+Political life

-Ahmed was elected to Parliament in 2014 from Mymensingh-2 as an Awami League candidate.
-Bangladesh Election Commission complained against him to the Prime Minister's Office and Parliament Speaker for threatening the commissions officers over a mayoral election on 20 January 2016.
+Sharif Ahmed was elected to Member of Parliament from Mymensingh-2 as a candidate of the Bangladesh Awami League in 2014.
+Bangladesh Election Commission complained against him to the Prime Minister's Office and Speaker of Parliament for threatening the commissions officers over a mayoral election on 20 January 2016.
+He was elected to Member of Parliament from Mymensingh-2 as a candidate of the Bangladesh Awami League in 2024.

-Ahmed was re-elected to Parliament on 7 January 2024 as a candidate of the Awami League.
+Ahmed was sentenced to 18 years to prison in a case over allocation of plots in Purbachal to Sheikh Hasina and her family members.